ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 # Signing Statements Remotely

-Some statements are too large, or sensitive to send over a network to a remote signer.
+Statements, such as digital artifacts or structured data regarding artifacts, can be too large or too sensitive to be send to a remote Transparency Services over the Internet.

-Recall that a Statement is an artifact, structured data regarding an artifact, or a hash.

-A Statement becomes a payload, which becomes to-be-signed bytes.
+In these cases a statement can also be hash, which becomes the payload included in COSE to-be-signed bytes.
 A Signed Statement (cose-sign1) MUST be produced from the to-be-signed bytes according to {{Section 4.4 of RFC9052}}.

 ~~~aasvg